alenakhineika/color-of-location/README.md

 ## To run locally

-In the project root directory create the .env file from the .env.example file and specify all required values.
+In the project root directory create the `.env` file from the `.env.example` file and specify all required values.

 - SOURCE_IMAGE - The URL to the webcam image.
 - LOCATION - The text name of the location.
 - MONGODB_ATLAS_CLUSTER_URI - The connection string to the database.

-Run the project on Ubuntu.
+Start the project.

 ```
 > node index.js